MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode.md

 ### During migration

+Users can create new files from Yammer, edit existing Yammer files that are stored in SharePoint, and upload new versions of files that are already stored in SharePoint.

 #### Admin user experience

 1. Start the **Microsoft 365 Alignment Tool** and export all files in Azure Data Storage.